Complete Guide to Search Engine Optimization (SEO) for Small Businesses (2026 Edition)

 Website Speed, UX & SEO in 2026: Why User Experience Now Directly Impacts Search Rankings

-Section 4: Local SEO, trust, and authority
+Section 4: Local SEO, Trust & Authority

 Local SEO is driven by: